khadkauj/berlin-Trasnportation-App-frontend/README.md

-I was asked by someone to do this small project where the task is to :
+I was asked to do this small project where the task is to :

 Create a simple web app that uses the public transport API of Berlin (https://v5.vbb.transport.rest/api.html) to search through stops.
 When showing results, show